Dee-McG/ChatToTheMat/README.md

 When a user is logged in, 'Profile', 'Chat Rooms' and 'Sign Out' navigation items will be displayed.

+Chat Rooms navigation link will be a drop down list with the chat room channels.

 User Story:

 > As a user, I want to be able to chat with other users in the chatroom in a safe and moderated environment.

 Acceptance Criteria:
-* Chat rooms for users to have real time conversations with other users.
+* Chat rooms for users to have conversations with other users.
 * Functionality to allow moderators to remove messages and ban users who break the terms of service.

 Implementation:

+Chat rooms will be implemented with a form control to send messages.
+These chats will be stored in databases with a maximum limit of 21.
+Once the limit is reached, the oldest message on the chat should be deleted.

+Admin users should have access to remove messages that make break the terms of service and the ability to ban users.

 User Story: